CLOSE SEARCH

 Shares must be fully paid.

-Shareholder approval required (typically by ordinary resolution).
+Shareholder approval is required (typically by ordinary resolution).

 Contract for purchase must be available for inspection.